Does your child need help?

 Check out our IEP Guide for more information about Individual Education Programs.

-If you think your child might have a disability and would benefit from Special Education Services and an IEP you can start the process by requesting a Special Education Assessment.
+If you think your child might have a disability and would benefit from Special Education Services you can request a Special Education Assessment.

 Related Services provide specific and specialized instructional supports that increase access to core curriculum and grade-level peers.
 Students requiring only Related Services are assigned to the general education classroom for most of the day.
 However, Related Services may be delivered in a separate education setting per the student’s IEP.
 Related Services are: